 2. In a large bowl, combine the flour, both cocoa powders, baking soda, baking powder, salt, brown sugar, and granulated sugar.
 Stir the dry ingredients very well to thoroughly combine.

-3. Make a well in the middle of the bowl and pour in the milk, coffee, extract, oil, and the eggs.
+3. Make a well in the middle of the bowl and pour in the buttermilk, coffee, extract, oil, and eggs.
 Whisk the mixture together until the batter is fully combined.
 This chocolate cake batter will be very runny.
+Divide the cake batter evenly into the cake pan(s).
+I like to use a kitchen scale to help get the precise weight of each cake pan.

-5. Bake the cake for 35-40 minutes (for 3, 6-inch cakes), 30-35 minutes (for 2, 8-inch cakes), or 30 minutes (for a 9 x 13-inch pan)- or until a toothpick inserted into the center of the cake comes out clean before removing from the oven.
+4. Bake the cake for 35-40 minutes (for 3, 6-inch cakes), 30-35 minutes (for 2, 8-inch cakes), or 30 minutes (for a 9 x 13-inch pan)- or until a toothpick inserted into the center of the cake comes out clean before removing it from the oven.

 For the chocolate ganache frosting:

-2. Place the chopped chocolate into the saucepan and let stand for 3-5 minutes.
+2. Place the chopped chocolate into the saucepan and let it stand for 3-5 minutes.
 Then use a rubber spatula to stir the chocolate into the cream until a fully melted, smooth ganache forms.
-Add in the butter, espresso powder (if using), and salt and continue stirring until the butter melts and everything is well combined.
+Add in the butter, espresso powder (if using) and salt and continue stirring until the butter melts and everything is well combined.

-3. Refrigerate the ganache until chilled but spreadable, about 1-1/2 hours.
+3. Refrigerate the ganache until chilled but spreadable, about 1 – 1 ½ hours.
 You can also cover and refrigerate the ganache overnight.
 Note: the ganache will harden the longer it’s chilled; as such, it will need to sit out for about 1 hour to come back up to room temperature to achieve a spreadable consistency for frosting.

 Notes